PG-8/ansa-scraper/README.md

 - 24/5/2020 at 21:40 -> Calano malati e decessi, In Lombardia serve verifica
 - 24/5/2020 at 22:00 -> Calano malati e decessi, In Lombardia serve verifica
 - 24/5/2020 at 22:20 -> Calano malati e decessi, In Lombardia serve verifica
+- 24/5/2020 at 22:40 -> Calano malati e decessi, In Lombardia serve verifica